Branch walkthrough

 Time-dependent reports

-The data in each report will be pulled according to a time field you specify- result_timestamp.
+The data in each report is pulled according to a time field you specify- result_timestamp.

 Select a time period: Time-dependent reports support two kinds of time periods:

-• Leaving the end date empty will pull data according to the current river run time.
+- Leaving the end date empty pulls data according to the current river run time.